ArchivesNationalesFR/rico-converter/ricoconverter/ricoconverter-doc/src/main/resources/markdown/GettingStarted.md

   - `documentation` : contains this documentation :-)
   - `input-eac` : the default folder that contains the EAC files to be converted with the `convert_eac` (or `convert_eac_raw`) command;
   - `input_ead` : the default folder that contains the EAD files to be converted with the `convert_ead` command;
-  - `input-validation` : the default input folder for validating data using the `validate` command;
   - `parameters` : contains the parameter files for each command; you need to modify these files if you want to adjust the options of a command;
-  - `shapes` : contains the shapes definition file used by the `validate` command;
   - `unit-tests` : contains the unit test files used by the `test_eac` and `test_ead` commands;
   - `vocabularies`
   - `xslt_eac` : contains the XSLT files used by the `convert_eac` and `convert_eac_raw` commands to convert EAC to RiC-O; the main one is `eac2rico.xslt`;